RodrigoBastos/trueform/README.md

 # trueform
-Set directives for validations form with AngularJS
+Set directives for form validation with AngularJS